 - Create your resource and make sure it looks professionally designed.

-- Give away that resource by placing a CTA box on your post or having a pop-up opt-in form that lets readers download it.
+- Give away that resource to website visitors by placing a CTA box on your post or having a pop-up signup form that lets readers download it.

 - Get more email subscribers!